AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-systemxml.md

 # system.xml reference

-The `system.xml` file allows you to manage the Magento system configuration.
+The `system.xml` file allows you to manage the Commerce system configuration.
 Use this topic as a general reference for the `system.xml` file.
-The `system.xml` file is located under `etc/adminhtml/system.xml` in a given Magento 2 extension.
+The `system.xml` file is located under `etc/adminhtml/system.xml` in a given Commerce 2 extension.

 The following code snippet shows the bare skeleton of the file: